mozilla/ichnaea/docs/cell.rst

     The mobile country code.
 An integer in the range of 0 to 999.

 mnc **(required)**
     The system identifier.
-An integer in the range of 0 to 32767.
+An integer in the range of 1 to 32767.
+    Zero is a reserved value.

 lac **(required)**
     The network id.
-An integer in the range of 0 to 65535.
+An integer in the range of 1 to 65534.
+    Zero is a reserved value indicating base stations not belonging to a network.
+65535 is a reserved value used in roaming detection.

 cid **(required)**
     The base station id.
 An integer in the range of 0 to 65535.